Pongo Helps Mercy Home Kids Cope with the Pandemic

 But it wasn’t all just fun and games.
 Pongo also helped our kids focus during virtual learning.
 Often times you might find one of our young people petting Pongo as they concentrated on homework or logged on to virtual lessons.

 “Every time I see Pongo he’s calm, chill, and mellow.
-He basically makes me feel the same way,” said Mikal, an 8th grader who’s lived at Mercy Home for six months and loves playing with Pongo.
+He basically makes me feel the same way,” said Mikal, who loves playing with Pongo.

 If there was an upside to the pandemic and stay-at-home orders, it’s that kids like Alexa and Mikal saw a lot more of Pongo, who reminded us all about the most important things in life.